 Road Tax is based upon the CO2 emissions of the vehicle and is split into 13 bands from A to M. The higher the letter the greater the cost of tax paid to drive the vehicle on public roads.
 In addition to the road tax detailed below, any vehicle that had a manufacturers retail price in excess of £40,000 when first sold, attracts a road tax supplement of an additional £320 per year.
 This is charged until the vehicle is 6 years old.

 A proper Volkswagen - just a smaller one.
-The up!
-Has enabled the German brand to regain the initiative in the important citycar sector and this little car still sets a high standard for contenders in this class, adding in turbo 1.0-litre power at the top of the range.
+The up! has enabled the German brand to regain the initiative in the important citycar sector and this little car still sets a high standard for contenders in this class, adding in turbo 1.0-litre power at the top of the range.
 Frugal, fun, clever and competitively priced, the up!
 Is a key model to consider, not only for those in the market's smallest segment but also for people buying a compact car of any kind.

 In concept, Volkswagen's up! was smarter even than the finished product we see here, the original 2007 prototype rear-engined just like the early Beetle as the German designers sought to find more space from an ever-smaller roadway footprint.
 But such complexity would have made the finished production version as expensive as 'lifestyle' small cars like the MINI or the Audi A1.
 Which wasn't the point at all.
 This, the company decided, must be something almost anyone could afford.
 In any case, it could still be clever even if it was conventional.
 If the engine could be smaller, the wheelbase longer and the overhangs shorter, the ambitious cabin space goals set by the rear-driven concept could still be achieved.
 A basic formula to which has been added all manner of innovation.
 Depending on its purpose and the preference of its buyer, an up! can guide you with Google.
 It can brake itself to avoid an accident.
 It can be a hot hatch.
-Or, at the other extreme, an electric runabout.
+Or, at the other extreme, a trendy fashion icon.
 It can, in short, be all things to all people.
 A real Peoples Car.